AlecWaichunas/ServerClient/Server/README.md

 The util package was used to create linked list to create track of the clients in the server.

 #### Possible Improvements
+One improvement to the program, would to have the client be in control of the chat room more.
+The server takes control of the entire program, and the client is simply just an intereface for it.

 #### Conclusion
+The lab opened up the oppurtunity to easily install a system where clients can create chat rooms with each other easily.
+Having the client object in the server have reference to the chat room object made sending messages to the other clients very easy.